Talk with a ChartSpan Representative Today!

 Providers can use AI's predictive modeling capabilities to have a better grasp of the likely progression of chronic diseases.
 AI can analyze data like blood glucose levels, blood pressure, Social Determinants of Health (SDOH) screening results, and medication use.
 Then, it can alert providers to look more closely at high-risk patients and intervene to prevent further complications.

-Care coordinators can also benefit from predictive modeling capabilities.
-Machine learning programs can review patients’ self-reported health data, their assessment results, and the medical records shared by their provider.
-The AI will then offer alerts about issues care coordinators may want to bring up with the patient and discuss with the patient’s provider.
+In the future, care coordinators could also benefit from predictive modeling capabilities.
+Machine learning programs could review patients’ self-reported health data, their assessment results, and the medical records shared by their provider.
+The AI could then offer alerts about issues care coordinators may want to bring up with the patient and discuss with the patient’s provider.

 3. Condition Management

-Care coordinators work with patients to create care plans that address their chronic conditions.
+Care coordinators and providers work with patients to create care plans that address their chronic conditions.
 Generative AI can help by suggesting reasonable care goals based on a patient’s history, conditions, and lifestyle.

-AI even helps care coordinators with resources.
-For example, if a patient needs help with healthy food, AI generates a list of food pantries or food delivery services in their area that have fresh produce.
+AI could even help providers and care managers with resources.
+For example, if a patient needs help with healthy food, but the care coordinator doesn't have a pre-existing list of resources, AI could generate a list of food pantries or food delivery services in their area that have fresh produce.
 The care coordinator then shares that list with the patient.
 With AI, care coordinators can spend more time with patients and less time scouring the web for ideas or resources.

 4. Patient Engagement and Education